-• Approved as a Preliminary SP only, Public and/or private water and sanitary sewer construction plans must be submitted and approved prior to Final Site Plan/SP approval.
+Approved as a Preliminary SP only, Public and/or private water and sanitary sewer construction plans must be submitted and approved prior to Final Site Plan/SP approval.
 The approved construction plans must match the Final Site Plan/SP plans.
 Submittal of an availability study is required before the Final SP can be reviewed.
 Once this study has been submitted, the applicant will need to address any outstanding issues brought forth by the results of this study.
 A minimum of 30% W&S Capacity must be paid before issuance of building permits.

-• With a final: Callout the following per NDOT ST- detail sections: access and ADA ramps, sidewalks, curb & gutter.

-- All ROW frontages shall adhere to the Major Collector Street Plan(MCSP).
+- With a final: Callout the following per NDOT ST- detail sections: access and ADA ramps, sidewalks, curb & gutter. - All ROW frontages shall adhere to the Major Collector Street Plan(MCSP).
 Dedicate ROW along all frontages to accommodate MCSP requirements.
 Provide call outs on final site plan for MCSP requirements. - Show 'Now Entering Private Drive' signage where applicable off public roads into site. - Provide internal stop control at private or public intersections. - Where there may be potential vehicular or pedestrian sight distance issues, provide stopping sight distance exhibits at any relevant intersections and accesses.
 Provide adequate sight distance spacing at all access ramps and public streets with on-street parking. - Dimension ROW pavement widths for clarity. - Provide a loading/unloading and waste plan for each aspect/phase of the total development.
 Provide any truck turning movements relevant to loading/unloading waste plan activities.
 Note: A private hauler will be required for site waste/recycle disposal. - Comply w/ NDOT traffic comments. - Prior to final, Coordinate w/ NDOT, roads and traffic, on Coleman road alignment and reducing curb radius at intersection of Coleman and Nolensville Pike.

-- Per TIS review, the applicant shall install crosswalks, pedestrian signal heads, and pedestrian push buttons along all legs of the Nolensville Pike and Polk Ave intersection.
-ADA Ramps and warning mats shall also be provided/replaced at all corners of the intersection. - Reduce curb radii/pavement width on Coleman at the intersection of Nolensville to reduce the pedestrian crossing distance. - The applicant shall coordinate with NDOT and WeGo on any bus-stop improvements within the area. - Parking shall be shown per code. - Comply with MCSP along all frontages. - Comply with Roads comments. - Ensure final designs follow the codes and requirements of all metro agencies.
+- Per TIS review, the applicant shall install crosswalks, pedestrian signal heads, and pedestrian push buttons to the extent possible at the Nolensville Pike and Polk Ave intersection.
+ADA Ramps and warning mats shall also be provided/replaced at all appropriate corners of the intersection.
+Further coordination with NDOT will be required. - Reduce curb radii/pavement width on Coleman at the intersection of Nolensville to reduce the pedestrian crossing distance - The applicant shall coordinate with NDOT and WeGo on improvements to a specific bus-stop near the intersection of Nolensville Pike and Woodycrest Ave.
+The applicant maybe required to construct or contribute to the necessary improvements for the bus-stop at this location. - Parking shall be shown per code. - Comply with MCSP along all frontages. - Modifications to the above conditions may be required as this development's phase(s) progress but further analysis will need to be conducted to justify said modifications.